betterscientificsoftware/bssw.io/CuratedContent/CppCoreGuidelines.md

 with additional supporting sections and material.

-These guidelines are based only on the standard C++ language and standard C++ library, with the addition of a small and simple "GSL: Guildelines support library".<sup>[3]</sup>
+These guidelines are based only on the standard C++ language and standard C++ library, with the addition of the small and simple "GSL: Guidelines support library".<sup>[3]</sup>
-(The latter is needed to codify important idioms that are not directly supported by the C++ standard library.
+(The latter is needed to codify essential idioms that the C++ standard library does not directly support.)
-The GSL does not represent a significant pieces of software from a function perspective.)

-A major motivation and focus of the C++ Core Guidelines is the creation of safe and secure C++ software.
+A significant motivation and focus of the C++ Core Guidelines is the creation of safe and secure C++ software.
-In fact, the main page contains some form of the words "safe", "check", "bounds" (i.e., "bounds check"), and "secure" over 600 times!
+For example, the main page contains some form of the words "safe", "check", "bounds" (i.e., "bounds check"), and "secure" over 600 times!

 <!--- safe=182, safety=75, safely=15, unsafe=10, check=199, checked=47, unchecked=5, bounds=65, secure=1, security =16, --->

 ### Some Important Details

-When converted to a single PDF file, the main C++ Core Guidelines page<sup>[1]</sup> is currently an 869 page book.
+When converted to a single PDF file, the main C++ Core Guidelines page<sup>[1]</sup> is currently an 869-page book.
 (Therefore, this would represent the largest book ever written on C++ coding guidelines.)
-In addition, some of the material is not yet filled in and there are placeholders denoted by `???` (currently 270 of these).
+In addition, some of the material has not yet been filled in, and there are placeholders for the missing material denoted by `???` (currently 270 of these).
-(So there is still a number of issues yet to be addressed.)
+(So many issues are still yet to be addressed.)

-As a github.io site, it is generated from a set of Markdown files maintained in a collaborative GitHub repository.
+As a `github.io` site, the C++ Core Guidelines site is generated from a set of Markdown files maintained in a collaborative GitHub repository.
-That GitHub repository currently has 1963 watchers, 5.5k forks, 42k stars, and over 330 contributors.
+The backend GitHub repository currently has 1963 watchers, 5.5k forks, 42k stars, and over 330 contributors.
-Therefore, this is significant effort to define guidelines and best practices for modern C++.
+Therefore, this is a significant effort to define guidelines and best practices for modern C++.

-Many of the C++ Core Guidelines have LLVM Clang-Tidy checks that can be turned on to ensure that C++ software follows them.
+Many of the C++ Core Guidelines have LLVM Clang-Tidy checks that can be applied to ensure that C++ software follows them.
-(At the time of this writing, there are 30 of the `cppcoreguidelines-*` clang tidy checks of which eight can be automatically fixed using an auto-refactoring.<sup>[11]</sup>
+(At the time of this writing, there are 30 of the `cppcoreguidelines-*` clang tidy checks of which eight can be automatically fixed using the auto-refactoring feature of Clang-Tidy.<sup>[11]</sup>
-Therefore, most of the C++ Core Guidelines are not checked and/or cannot be easily checked or enforced by a static analysis tool.)
+Therefore, most C++ Core Guidelines are not checked and/or cannot be easily checked or enforced by a static analysis tool.)
-The Microsoft C++ compiler also has support for enforcing many
+The Microsoft C++ compiler also supports enforcing many of these guidelines for Windows development environments.

 ### Summary

-The C++ Core Guidelines site represents a major step forward in the development, dissemination, and enforcement (through tools like Clang-Tidy) of idioms and best practices for developing quality sustainable C++ software.
+The C++ Core Guidelines site represents a significant step forward in the development, dissemination, and enforcement (through tools like Clang-Tidy) of idioms and best practices for developing quality, sustainable C++ software.
-While there is more work to be done in expanding the coverage of these guidelines and tweaking the existing guidelines (and you can help with that effort by submitting issues and pull requests to the `CppCoreGuidelines` GitHub project), the greatest challenge will be on refactoring the large amount of legacy C++ software that does not follow these guidelines.
+While there is more work to be done in expanding the coverage of these guidelines and tweaking the existing guidelines (and you can help with that effort by submitting issues and pull requests to the `CppCoreGuidelines` GitHub project), the most significant challenge will be on refactoring the large amount of legacy C++ software that does not follow these guidelines.
-For that, the C++ community will need to continue to develop and improve C++ static analysis and refactoring tools.
+For that, the C++ community will need to continue to develop and improve C++ static analysis and automated refactoring tools.

 <!---